AninditaBasu/inkslate/GUIDE_USER.md

 - Strengths
 - Weaknesses

 Treat these as conversation starters with yourself, not hard facts.
-Remember, InkSlate is a fun tool, not a medical doctor.
+After all, InkSlate is a fun tool, not a medical doctor.

 Have fun!